Best Ways to See the Swamps of New Orleans (Photos, Tours & More)

 Part of the Barataria Preserve outside Marrero, LA, Barataria Swamp is home to incredible swamp animals including over 200 species of birds.

 The swamp is named after a notorious French pirate and smuggler and his swashbuckling crew nicknamed the Baratarians.
 As part of a much larger waterway, it's not uncommon to see airboats zipping through the waters of the Barataria Swamp.
+The top reasons to visit Barataria swamp include:

 - Part of the Barataria Preserve system of swamps, bayous, and hiking trails